spectralDNS/shenfun/docs/source/gettingstarted.rst

 Note that in our case the equation system :eq:`eq:multisystem` can be greatly simplified since three of the submatrices (:math:`A_{mk}, B_{nl}` and :math:`D_{nl}`) are diagonal.
-Even more, two of them equals the identity matrix
+Even more, two of them equal the identity matrix

 .. math::